To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 |Number of Contacts||Price Per Month|

-Its drag and drop email editor is easy to use and it offers full image integration from Facebook and Flickr, which could mean the world to a small business looking for free image hosting.
-With prices starting at $89 per month for 10,000 subscribers, Emma is significantly more expensive than some other services, but as you work up the pricing scale the prices become much more competitive.
+Its drag and drop email editor is easy to use, and it offers full image integration from Facebook and Flickr, which could mean the world to a small business looking for free image hosting.
+Emma is significantly more expensive than some other services, but as you work up the pricing scale, the prices become much more competitive.

 FireDrum offers a multitude of email marketing and automation services, from DIY (best for freelance to small businesses) to plans for marketing agencies and large companies.
 When you search its website, it can be overwhelming, because it has a wide variety of plans and services it offers for each plan.

 The DIY plan starts at a free forever level, but it’s limited (only 100 subscribers and 500 emails per month), but the paid pricing levels are very competitive and include all the basic features you’ll need to get your email marketing up and running.

 What’s great about FireDrum is the a la carte services offered if you don’t have time to take on the details, i.e., list assistance, HTML programming, campaign management, etc. All charge a fee, of course, but it’s a great option to have.